 Automotive technology is constantly evolving and so do car problems and their associated symptoms.
 What was once a simple thing to fix may now be related to a completely different system and require a much more complicated troubleshooting process?

-Luckily, if this is your case, most cars have a specifically designed shift lock override button hidden somewhere on the center console.
+Luckily, most cars have a specifically designed shift lock override button hidden somewhere on the center console if this is your case.
 If you aren’t sure where it’s located, look at the transmission section inside your car’s owner manual for more details.

 A car stuck in Neutral is probably the worst problem on this list.
 When it happens, the transmission will not engage in any gear no matter how the shifter is positioned.
 Consequently, the car won’t move at all.